Skip to content

 By default, all channels are trained independently.
 To train all channels together, set independent_channels to False.

-By default, the augmentations applied are a random flip along X or Y, and a random 90 degrees rotation in the XY plane.
-Normalization is always applied, as well as the N2V manipulation.
+By default, the augmentations applied are random flips along X or Y, and random 90 degrees rotations in the XY plane.
+To disable the augmentations, simply pass an empty list.

 The roi_size parameter specifies the size of the area around each pixel that will be manipulated by N2V.
 The masked_pixel_percentage parameter specifies how many pixels per patch will be manipulated.